 My own example would be the art curator who surrounds herself with books by famous French intellectuals, works on shows about power and inequality, posts on Twitter about how cultural institutions can be a forum for social justice, signs petitions supporting reductions in carbon emissions, identifies herself as an activist fighting the oppression of the ‘other’, yet at the behest of the gallery is complicit in the censorship of anything that exposes the function of the gallery as a PR machine for the corporate practices of its sponsors, arguing that she has no choice but to obey if she is to continue doing her ‘important work’.
 At the same time as this display of liberal ethics, she enjoys the financial perks consequent upon her collaboration: the glitzy exhibition openings, the after-parties in exclusive bars, the plane trips around the world ‘to share ideas with other cities’, the press reviews put on by corporate sponsors, and all the other little luxuries with which she compensates her conscience.

-Sartre suggests that, by acting in bad faith, the waiter and the woman – and by extension the curator – are denying their own freedom, but doing so by actively using this freedom itself.
+Sartre suggests that, by acting in bad faith, the waiter – and by extension the curator – are denying their own freedom, but doing so by actively using this freedom itself.
 They know they are free, but refuse to acknowledge it.
 In this respect, bad faith is paradoxical: when acting in bad faith we are actively denying our own freedom of choice, yet we rely on that freedom to perform this denial.
 For Sartre, we only convince ourselves to be bound to act by external circumstance in order to escape the anguish of freedom.
 Sartre captures some of this anguish with his famous statement that ‘man is condemned to be free’.
 Whether we adopt an apparently objective moral system to do this choosing for us, or whether we follow our own purely pragmatic concerns, we cannot help but be aware that these are not part of us but imposed from outside.
 Sartre argues that we cannot escape responsibility by adopting an external moral system – such as a religion, a political party, our cultural ‘heritage’ or any other form of ideological control – as the adoption of such a system is in itself a choice that we endorse, implicitly or explicitly, and for which we must take full responsibility.
 Sartre argues that we cannot escape this responsibility, as each attempt to part ourselves from the freedom of choice is in itself a demonstration of choice, and choice is dependent on our wills and desires.

 As a human, one cannot claim one’s actions are determined by external forces, however much those external forces constrain our actions.
-One is ‘condemned’ to this eternal freedom, since human beings exist before the definition of our adopted human identities (female, black, middle-class, British, professional, liberal, etc).
+One is ‘condemned’ to this eternal freedom, since human beings exist before the definition of our adopted cultural identities (female, black, middle-class, British, professional, liberal, etc).
 One cannot define oneself as a ‘thing’ in the world, as one has the freedom to be otherwise.
 One is not, for example, ‘a curator’, as at some point one must and will cease the activities that define the self as ‘a curator’.
 Any role that one might adopt does not define one, as there is an eventual end to one’s adoption of the role; that is, other roles will be assigned to us: for example, ‘a woman of colour’, ‘an environmentalist’, ‘a Labour-voter’.
 The self is not constant, so it cannot be a thing in the world.
 And although one cannot assign a positive value to definitions that may apply to oneself (‘a corporate publicist’, ‘a censor of free speech’, ‘a collaborator in social cleansing’), one remains able to determine what one is not.

-By insisting on the unalienable freedom of the individual, Sartre demonstrates that the social roles and moral systems we adopt – whether we call them capitalist, liberal, democratic or pragmatic – in practice merely protect us from being accountable for our actions.
+Importantly – and I would say the reason why the concept of bad faith is such a bitter pill to swallow – by insisting on the unalienable freedom of the individual, Sartre demonstrates that the social roles and moral systems we adopt – whether we call them capitalist, liberal, democratic or pragmatic – in practice merely protect us from being accountable for our actions.

 3. The Culture Industry